jo0707/esocare/README.md

 ## Overview

-The Esophageal Cancer Prediction App is a web application designed to predict the likelihood of esophageal cancer in patients using machine learning algorithms.
-This app leverages patient data and various medical parameters to provide accurate predictions, aiding healthcare professionals in early diagnosis and treatment planning.
+EsoCare is a web application designed to assist doctors and healthcare professionals in predicting various aspects of esophageal cancer in patients using machine learning (ML) and artificial intelligence (AI) models.
+The application provides predictions for cancer presence, cancer stage, survival outcome, recurrence risk, and treatment response.

 ## Features

--   **Patient Registration**: Register new patients with essential details such as name, age, gender, height, weight, and medical history.
+-   **Cancer Presence Prediction**: Determine the likelihood of esophageal cancer presence in a patient.
--   **Cancer Presence Prediction**: Predict the presence of esophageal cancer based on patient data.
+-   **Cancer Stage Prediction**: Predict the stage of esophageal cancer based on patient data.
--   **Cancer Recurrence Risk**: Assess the risk of cancer recurrence in patients who have undergone treatment.
+-   **Survival Outcome Prediction**: Estimate the survival outcome of a patient with esophageal cancer.
--   **Survival Outcome Prediction**: Predict the survival outcome of patients based on various medical parameters.
+-   **Recurrence Risk Prediction**: Assess the risk of cancer recurrence in patients who have undergone treatment.
--   **Treatment Response Analysis**: Analyze the response of patients to different treatments.
+-   **Treatment Response Analysis**: Analyze how a patient is likely to respond to different treatments.

 ## Technologies Used